theanine3D/source-engine-collision-tools/README.md

 - **Force Convex** - Forces all existing hulls in every selected collision model to be convex.
 Especially useful after using Blender's built-in Decimate modifier on an existing collision mesh, to ensure that any decimated hulls are still convex.
 - **Remove Inside Hulls** - Removes any hulls that are completely or almost completely buried inside other hulls.
 - **Generate Source Engine QC** - Automatically generate QC files for one or more collision model(s), allowing you to quickly compile them with batch compile tools out there (ie. [Crowbar](https://developer.valvesoftware.com/wiki/Crowbar))
+  - Supports adding custom QC commands via a QC Override system.
+Simply add a string-based Custom Property to one split-up collision object in your Blender scene, with the property name starting with "$".
+Add the custom value/parameters for this property.
+Then press the Copy QC Overrides button to copy this override to all other selected collision parts.
+These will be included when you press the Generate QC button.
 - **Update VMF** - Updates a selected VMF file by automatically adding any partitioned/split-up collision models that haven't already been added to the map.
 - **Export Hulls to Hammer .VMF** - Converts hulls in the selected collision mesh(es) into Source Engine brush solids and exports them as a .VMF file that can be opened in Hammer.